Eastern city center and Amstel river

 Where does this route take me?

 This route starts on the Amstelkanaal and the Amstel river towards the city center.
 After the impressive Amstel Hotel and the Royal Carré Theatre, you will turn right (eastwards) into the Plantage area.
 After the Hortus Botanicus and the University of Amsterdam you will pass the Artis Zoo.
 With a little luck you might spot some giraffes or zebras.
 Opposite the zoo is the marvelous Entrepotdok.
 Scattered around the relatively open Oosterdok are (among others) the Maritime Museum, Nemo (science museum), a replicated VOC-ship, and the new central library.
 The loop back to the Amstel river continues with the Montelbaans Tower, the Waterloo Square and the Stopera (town hall/opera house).
-From there you will sail back to our dock via the Amstel river and the Amstelkanaal.
+The last loop before heading back to our dock will take you to the Dutch National Bank, the Heineken Experience, the Rijksmuseum, a small red light district and the ‘Pijp’ neighborhood.